LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ```

-Change the 00-network-manager-all.yaml to set a static ip
+Change the 00-network-manager-all.yaml to set a static ip.
+Your settings my very from this guide.

 ```yaml